presnick/ProgramsInformationPeople/_sources/Inheritance/Exercises.rst

 Exercises
 =========

-Some tasks of expanding the Tamagotchi game
+Some tasks of expanding the Tamagotchi game.
+Coming soon.